nuxt-modules/prismic/docs/getting-started.md

 }
 ```

-This will be enough to get `prismic-nuxt` up and running, but it's worth checking out the full [configuration documentation](configuration.md) to see what other features you can configure.
+This will be enough to get `@nuxtjs/prismic` up and running, but it's worth checking out the full [configuration documentation](configuration.md) to see what other features you can configure.

 From here you can use Prismic inside your Nuxt.js app through the `$prismic` variable.
 Some common tasks include;